bjohnson-va/pmcli/README.md

 }
 ```

-> With the override, the response would be
+With the override `"campaigns.business_id": "MY-OVERRIDE"`, the response
+would be:
 ```json
 {
   "campaigns": [